IMBUS-Fundamentals

 • Obtain Auto-EF

-• Apply Color to the LV inflow and obtain E and A
+• Use Color over the LV inflow and obtain E and A

-• Use TDI on the septal mitral annulus to obtain s’, e’, and a’
+• Use TDI on the septal mitral annulus to get s’, e’, and a’

 • VA the left ventricular outflow tract (LVOT) and AV

-• Apply Color and get the plane with best flow through LVOT and AV
+• Apply Color and get the plane with the best flow through LVOT and AV

 • Obtain Auto-VTI